 Welcome to Regional and Rural Mental Health Services.
-Our Psychology Practice is based in Toowoomba, Queensland, with outreach services in Dalby and Tenterfield.
+Our Psychology Practice, based in Toowoomba Queensland, has been servicing the Darling Downs Region for over 10 years.
 We provide a variety of Psychological Services designed to support the health and well-being of your mind, emotions and spirit.

 It is our privilege to be able to offer our clients respect, care and encouragement to assist them to identify and build on their strengths, and to provide them with new skills, so they can shape their lives in satisfying ways.
 The team at Regional and Rural Mental Health Services provides programs and interventions, based on the latest research and clinically-based understandings, to help people better manage their own hearts, minds and lives.